 Kim Kardashian gets restraining order against man claiming to speak with her telepathically

-On Dec.
-5, Los Angeles County Superior Court Judge Adrian Gidaya Roxas granted Kardashian the permanent five-year restraining order, ordering the man to stay at least 100 yards away from Kardashian and prohibiting him from contacting her directly or indirectly.
+On Monday, Los Angeles County Superior Court Judge Adrian Gidaya Roxas granted Kardashian, 42, the permanent five-year restraining order, ordering the man to stay at least 100 yards away from Kardashian and prohibiting him from contacting her directly or indirectly.

 In the restraining order filed by Kardashian’s legal team, she said that the man has persistently attempted to contact her multiple times and believes “that I am communicating with him in some way.”